Step-by-Step rpact Tutorial

 Summary of power analysis for an O’Brien-Fleming design with 3 looks and a one-sided test with alpha = 0.05.

 This output shows that at the first look, with a very strict \(\alpha\)-level of 0.0015, we will have almost no power.
-Even if there is a true effect of d = 0.5, in only 10.55% of the studies we run will we be able to stop after collecting 33% of the data has been collected (as we see in the row “Overall power” or “Cumulative Power”).
+Even if there is a true effect of d = 0.5, in only 10.55% of the studies we run will we be able to stop after 33% of the data has been collected (as we see in the row “Overall power” or “Cumulative Power”).
 One might wonder whether it would even be worth looking at the data at this time point (the answer might very well be ‘no’, and it is not necessary to design equally spaced looks).
-At the second look overall power is 62.95%, which gives us a reasonable chance to stop if there is an effect, at the the final look it should be 90%, as this is what we designed the study to achieve.
+At the second look, overall power is 62.95%, which gives us a reasonable chance to stop if there is an effect, at the the final look it should be 90%, as this is what we designed the study to achieve.
 We can also print the full results (instead of just a summary), or select “Details” in the Shiny app:

 Design plan parameters and output for means